Blue in culture: Gender

 Blue is commonly used in the Western Hemisphere to symbolize boys, in contrast to pink used for girls.
 In the early 1900s, blue was the colour for girls, since it had traditionally been the colour of the Virgin Mary in Western Art, while pink was for boys (as it was akin to the colour red, considered a masculine colour).
 Blue was first used as a gender signifier just prior to World War I (for either girls or boys), and first established as a male gender signifier in the 1940s.
+Sales was a particular motivation for the gendering of clothing, as well as the invention of prenatal sexing.

 Music

 The blues is a popular musical form created in the United States in the 19th century by African-American musicians, based on African musical roots.
 It usually expresses sadness and melancholy.
 A blue note is a musical note sung or played at a slightly lower pitch than the major scale for expressive purposes, giving it a slightly melancholy sound.
 It is frequently used in jazz and the blues.
 Bluegrass is a subgenre of American country music, born in Kentucky and the mountains of Appalachia.
 It has its roots in the traditional folk music of the Scottish, and Irish.

 Blue can sometimes represent happiness and optimism in popular songs, usually referring to blue skies.